feizhao19/VisionGuard/README.md

-init# MH_Post_Hoc: Mitigating Image Captioning Hallucinations in Vision-Language Models
+# MH_Post_Hoc: Mitigating Image Captioning Hallucinations in Vision-Language Models
 ### *A Post-Hoc Test-Time Adaptation Approach with Reinforcement Learning*

 This repository contains the code for our paper **"Mitigating Image Captioning Hallucinations in Vision-Language Models: A Post-Hoc Test-Time Adaptation Approach with Reinforcement Learning"**, submitted to **ICME 2025**.
 Our approach introduces a lightweight, reinforcement learning-based method to dynamically mitigate hallucinations in Vision-Language Models (VLMs) during inference, operating as a post-hoc adaptation mechanism.